z1dev/zkanji/README.md

 ## Credits

-* The following projects are not in any connection with zkanji.
-The program is only using them as their license allows.
+The following projects are not in any connection with zkanji.
+The program is only using them as their license allows:

 * Qt Open Source Edition is used for the cross platform user interface and for other purposes, like string handling.
 Qt is licensed under the terms of the GNU LGPL v3.